merginit/merginit.com/src/lib/blog/posts/24072025-how-to-increase-domain-rating-with-free-backlinks.md

 ## Product Directory Submissions (Ranked by DR)

 Submitting to product directories creates multiple backlink opportunities and often leads to automatic listings on aggregator sites.
+Below are ten additional high-authority directories to complement the existing list, each with a Domain Rating above 50, ideal for showcasing software or digital products:

 ### Top 10 Product Directories: